bihealth/sodar-server/docs_manual/source/ui_project_update.rst

     see :ref:`ui_project_members_roles`.
 This feature should be used with caution and is generally intended for demonstration projects.
 If your SODAR server allows anonymous users, this will grant specified access to anyone browsing the site even if they have not logged in.
+Note that in case of external sites, this setting only applies to the current SODAR site.
 Enable project on {target remote site}
     Enable access to project for project members on the selected target site.
     Target sites for which project owner/delegation modifying is enabled by an